 Get started by observing how water flows across your yard, roof, and driveway during heavy rainfall.
 How much water do you have to manage and where does it pool?
 Topography, soil composition, vegetation, and impervious surfaces affect the water flow across the landscape.
 Explore how rerouting gutters, downspouts, and driveway runoff will impact the movement and accumulation of water.

 Then, it is time to crunch some numbers.
 Use the Rain Garden Alliance calculator to estimate your rain garden’s ideal size and depth.
 It is essential to design the rain garden so it can handle the quantity of water it will receive.
-If you notice that water already pools in an acceptable location, try to work with the existing garden topography when siting your new garden.
+If you notice that water already pools in an acceptable location, try to work with the existing garden topography when you site your new garden.
 It might require expanding this area if it already gets saturated.
 Because water flows downhill, make sure the rain garden is located downhill from the water source.

 Beware of water accumulating around the foundation of your house, and be sure to redirect it to an ideal location that is at least 10 feet away from your house.
 This helps prevent basement flooding and mold issues.